Shelmn/Instagram-Bot/README.md

 # Instagram-Bot
-A Website Automation App Which'll Follow, Unfollow, Like, Comment With A Single Click.
+A Website Automation App Which'll Follow, Unfollow, Like, Comment Automatically.

 Requirments : Google Chrome, Java Development Kit(JDK), Eclipse(Only If You Want to Modify Source Code).